How Does It Work?

-If you have credit in the Ohio Public Employees Retirement System or the School Employees Retirement System, selecting this plan may affect your future benefits from these systems.
-Please call STRS Ohio toll-free at 888‑227‑7877 for more information.
+- If you have credit in the Ohio Public Employees Retirement System or the School Employees Retirement System, accounts cannot be combined for future benefits.
+Please call STRS Ohio toll-free at for more information.

 What This Means for You

 With the Defined Contribution Plan, you have control over your retirement account.
 You have the ability to monitor and manage your account to meet your retirement goals.

 STRS Ohio’s Defined Contribution Plan provides limited benefits and services during your teaching career.
 These include: